A guide to group life insurance

 It is usually best to speak with a specialist business insurance adviser* who will be able to discuss your business needs with you to find the most suitable group life cover schemes.

-If your business doesn't qualify for group life insurance but you would like to extend life insurance to some key people in your business there are some life insurance solutions to explore.
+If your business doesn't qualify for group life insurance but you would like to offer life insurance benefits to some key people in your business then there are some other life insurance solutions to explore.
 These include keyman insurance, relevant life cover and shareholder protection insurance.
 You can read more about these business insurances in our article, "What is the difference between shareholder protection, keyman and relevant life insurance?"

 What are the benefits of group life insurance?

-Group life insurance has several benefits for businesses and employees and can be a very good investment.
+A group life insurance scheme provides several benefits for businesses and employees and can be a very good investment.

 How group life insurance benefits businesses